Green scarf: Internationalization

-The symbol crossed borders from 2018 and was used in other Latin American countries that fought for the right to abortion.
+The symbol crossed borders in 2018 and was used in other Latin American countries that fought for the right to abortion.
 In Chile, for example, the green scarf was used as of 2018, with the messages "Open-access to free and safe abortion" and "#NoBastan3Causales" ("three causes are not enough", referring to the fact that abortion in Chile is only legal in cases of life-threatening risk to the mother, non-viable fetus or rape).

-Since September 2020, the green scarf was also the icon of the Causa Justa Movement in Colombia.
+Since September 2020, the green scarf has also been the icon of the Causa Justa Movement in Colombia.
 This movement filed a lawsuit before the Constitutional Court of that country to eliminate abortion from the penal code.
 The lawsuit was decided in February 2022 and succeeded in eliminating the crime of abortion up to 24 weeks of gestation.

-In May 2022, the green scarf was also used in the United States during the marches in defense of the right to abortion, threatened by a possible overturn of Roe v.
+In May 2022, the green scarf was also used in the United States during the marches in defense of the right to abortion, threatened by a possible overturn of the Roe v.
 Wade decision.

 In June 2022, after the supreme court overturned Roe v.
 Wade with the Dobbs v.
 Jackson Women's Health Organization ruling, protests broke out in many cities in the United States, with some protestors using green scarves with the inscriptions "RiseUp4AbortionRights" and "Green4Abortion".